kiba/Writings/fac/chp7_a_new_kingdom.md

 **Day 204**

 Rin finally negotiated a deal with the four kingdoms.
 The continent we're on is divided into zone of influences.
-We have ours in the middle, and Mistral and Vale have the other two.
+We have ours in the middle, and Vacuo and Vale have the other two.

 They also really wanted a military arms limitation.